cylc/cylc-doc/src/glossary.rst

       * :term:`initial cycle point`

    integer cycling
-      An integer cyclijng workflow is a :term:`cyclijng workflow<cycling>` which has been configured to use integer cycling.
+      An integer cycling workflow is a :term:`cycling workflow<cycling>` which has been configured to use integer cycling.
 When a workflow uses integer cycling integer :term:`recurrences <recurrence>` may be used in the :term:`graph`, e.g. ``P3`` means every third cycle.
 This is configured by setting